mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 It will create 3 partitioned topics (orders, users and items) each with one partition and set an infinite retention policy for the **changelog** topics.

 **Note:** We use partitioned topics in order to be able to increase the number of partition later, in case we need to scale.
 Otherwise if we had a not-partitioned topic we would have to create a new partitioned topic and transfer all the data to this new topic.

 ## 1. Reading data from Pulsar
-We our environment setup let's start addressing our use case.
+With our setup in place, let's see the implementation now.
-As a first step let's run our producers to generate some data into our `users` and `items` topics.
+First we will run the producers to simulate some `users` and `items` created in our system.
 You can find the producer code [here](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/src/main/java/io/ipolyzos/producers/LookupDataProducer.java)
 The producer code should be pretty straightforward, but if you are not familiar with Pulsar producers you can take a look at the resources provided at the end of the blog post.
-After running the producer you should see an output similar to the following
+After running the producer you should see an output similar to the following:
 ```shell
 17:35:43.861 INFO [pulsar-client-io-1-1] io.ipolyzos.producers.LookupDataProducer - ✅ Acked message 35:98:0:26 - Total 2190
 17:35:43.861 INFO [pulsar-client-io-1-1] io.ipolyzos.producers.LookupDataProducer - ✅ Acked message 35:98:0:27 - Total 2191